chongshengzhang/Multi_Imbalance/README.md

 # (2) Software Contents

+The software has 9 major folders which are described below.

 1. The folder 'Boost' contains a class of 5 Boosting methods: AdaBoost.M1, AdaC2.M1, SAMME, AdaBoost.NC, PIBoost).

 2. The folder 'DECOC' contains algorithm DECOC.